Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • lapboards

-Use of physical restraints can cause agitation, confusion, deconditioning, pressure ulcers, strangulation, suffocation, and even death.
+Use of physical restraints can cause agitation, confusion, deconditioning, pressure ulcers, strangulation, and even death.
 Restraints affect a person’s sense of well-being, causing feelings of low self-worth, depression, withdrawal, humiliation, and anger.
-The use of physical restraints in older adults is considered a violation of their human rights.

 Restraint can include using (or threatening) force or restricting a person’s movements—even if they do not resist.
 Forced isolation (such as locking a person in their bedroom) is also a type of restraint.